bahadirbasaran/Barney/README.md

 ## Installation and Dependencies

 Barney was tested successfully on Mac OS and Linux distributions.

-Dependencies are as follows:
+Dependencies for manipulating the Deep Reinforcement Learning model to train an agent etc.:
 - Python >= 3.5
 - NumPy
 - OpenCV
 - PyTorch
 - ViZDoom

+Extra dependencies for the dataset generation capability:
 - plotbitrate

+Extra dependencies for creating a Deep Learning model for game stage classification:
+- PyTorch Lightning >= 1.2.6 for automating the model training process
+- tqdm for better process control
+- Pandas and Seaborn for data analysis
+- Scikit-learn

 Follow the instructions on https://github.com/mwydmuch/ViZDoom to install ViZDoom.
 Be sure that you can import ViZDoom in Python from any directory.
 To do so, you can either install the library with `pip`, or compile it, then move it to the `site-packages` directory of your Python installation, as explained here: https://github.com/mwydmuch/ViZDoom/blob/master/doc/Quickstart.md.